geatpy-dev/geatpy/README.md

 To get more tutorials, please link to http://www.geatpy.com

-There are more demos in Geatpy's source.
+There are more demos in **Geatpy**'s source.
 Including ZDT1/2/3/4/6、 DTLZ1/2/3/4、single-objective examples、discrete problem solving and so forth.